shareenshaik143/shareen-shaik/README.md

 If the device's location services are disabled, or if your app is not allowed location permissions by the user, this library will automatically ask the user to enable location services in settings or to allow the necessary permissions as soon as you start collecting the `LocationFetcher.location` flow.

-The service uses GPS and network as location providers by default and thus the app needs to declare use of the `ACCESS_FINE_LOCATION` and `ACCESS_COARSE_LOCATION` permissions on its `AndroidManifest.xml`.
-Those permissions are already declared in this library, so manifest merging takes care of it.

-You can personalize your `LocationRequest` to suit your needs using the custom configuration block.

 ## Installation with Gradle

 ### Setup Maven Central on project-level build.gradle

 This library is hosted in Maven Central, so you must set it up for your project before adding the module-level dependency.

-#### New way

 The new way to install dependencies repositories is through the `dependencyResolutionManagement` DSL in `settings.gradle(.kts)`.